There’s hardly a Southeast Asia travel plan that’ll polarize travellers more than spending 10 days in Bali.

 First and foremost, Seminyak is a beach town.
 The beautiful 3-kilometre stretch of white sand at Seminyak Beach is where you’ll focus much of your energy while staying here.

-Besides walking along the beach or cooling off in the surf, Seminyak Beach and its perfect westerly location are famous for its sunsets.
+Besides walking along the coast or cooling off in the surf, Seminyak Beach—and its perfect westerly location—is famous for its sunsets.
 Grab a beer or wine at one of the many beachside restaurants and get yourself ready for a show!

 Get deep into relaxation with a spa treatment

 Aside from its beach, Seminyak’s other claim to fame is its high-end spa scene.
-Don’t let the term throw you off: Spas in Seminyak (and in much of Bali) are particularly affordable, costing far less than in North America or Europe.
+Don’t let the term throw you off: Spas here (and in much of Bali) are particularly affordable, costing far less than in North America or Europe.

 Get your first taste of Bali’s mystical side at Tanah Lot

 Head about 45 minutes from Seminyak and you’ll find yourself gawking at the stunning seaside Tanah Lot.
-Despite the Disneylandishness that’s overcome Pura Tanah Lot as of late, it’s one of the seven main sea temples that, in Balinese tradition, provide the island with spiritual protection.
+Despite the Disneylandishness that’s overcome Pura Tanah Lot as of late, it’s one of the seven main sea temples in Bali.
+In Balinese tradition, these sea temples provide the island with spiritual protection.

 The endless stream of hawkers on the approach to the temple might set your nerves on fire.
 Nonetheless, seeing Pura Tanah Lot up-close while exploring Bali in 10 days, even if much of it is a reconstruction, should compensate for the hassle.

-- Courtyard by Marriott Bali Seminyak Resort: A luxurious retreat within a 5-minute walk of Seminyak Beach.
-Hotel offers more amenities than other smaller properties including an on-site fitness, spa and restaurants.
-Considering the level of service and location, room prices are reasonable for a luxury hotel in Bali.
+- Courtyard by Marriott Bali Seminyak Resort: A luxurious retreat within a 5-minute walk from Seminyak Beach.
+The hotel offers more amenities than most properties in the area from an on-site fitness centre & spa to several restaurants.
+Rooms are ridiculously value-laden for a luxury hotel in Bali.
 Get the best price and collect Marriott Rewards on your stay by booking directly at Marriott.com.

-Ngurah Rai International Airport (DPS), Bali’s international gateway, sits about 10 kilometres south of Seminyak.
-A ride to Seminyak from the airport should take no more than 20-30 minutes depending on traffic.
-Search for cheap flights to Bali on Kiwi.com.
+By air: Ngurah Rai International Airport (DPS), Bali’s international gateway, sits about 10 kilometres south of Seminyak.
+A ride to most hotels from the airport should take no more than 20-30 minutes depending on traffic.

 Few places on earth are more beguiling than Ubud, the cultural and spiritual heartland of Bali.
 Ascending into the misty highlands of Central Bali trades the island’s seaside charms for its more mystical side.